-The ACA's employer shared responsibility or pay or play rules require ALEs to offer affordable, minimum value health coverage to their full-time employees (and dependents) or potentially pay a penalty.
+The ACA's employer shared responsibility or pay or play rules require ALEs to offer affordable, minimum value health coverage to their full-time employees (and dependents) or pay a penalty.
 The affordability of health coverage is a key point in determining whether an ALE will be subject to a penalty.

-These rules generally determine affordability of employer-sponsored coverage by reference to the rules for determining premium tax credit eligibility.
-For 2022, Rev. Proc.
-21-36 significantly decreases the affordability contribution percentage to 9.61%.
-This means that employer-sponsored coverage for the 2022 plan year will be considered affordable under the employer shared responsibility rules if the employee's required contribution for self-only coverage does not exceed 9.61% of the employee's household income for the tax year.
+These rules generally determine the affordability of employer-sponsored coverage by reference to the rules for determining premium tax credit eligibility.
+For 2023, Rev. Proc.
+22-34 significantly decreases the affordability contribution percentage to 9.12%.
+This means that employer-sponsored coverage for the 2023 plan year will be considered affordable under the employer shared responsibility rules if the employee's required contribution for self-only coverage does not exceed 9.12% of the employee's household income for the tax year.

-Employers may use an affordability safe harbor to measure affordability of their coverage.
-The three safe harbors measure affordability based on Form W-2 wages from that employer, the employee's rate of pay or the federal poverty line (FPL) for a single individual.
+Employers may use an affordability safe harbor to measure the affordability of their coverage.
+The three safe harbors that measure affordability are based on Form W-2 wages from that employer, the employee's rate of pay or the federal poverty line (FPL) for a single individual.